Our Achievements

 1. The deceased husband’s property no longer needs to be returned after remarriage.

-2. Selling or changing property ownership don’t require the consent of adult sons and unmarried daughters.
+2. Selling or changing property ownership doesn’t require the consent of adult sons or unmarried daughters.

-3. Single women no longer need to wait till the age of 35 years to inherit deceased husband’s property.
+3. Single women no longer need to wait until the age of 35 to inherit their deceased husband’s property.

 4. Single women do not have to remain in the chastity of their deceased husband to inherit property.